 \subsection{Comparison with Other Mitigation Methods}

-Table~\ref{table2} compares our generative reconstruction mitigation method with several standard image-level mitigation techniques, including JPEG compression, Gaussian blur, random affine transformation, color jitter, horizontal flip, and random perspective.
-These preprocessing-based methods operate directly in pixel space and are evaluated under the same adversarial illusion setup as our generative method.
+Table~\ref{table2} compares our proposed generative purification mitigation method with several standard mitigation techniques, including JPEG compression, Gaussian blur, random affine transformation, color jitter, horizontal flip, and random perspective.
+These methods operate directly in pixel space and are evaluated under the same adversarial illusion setup as our generative method.

 State-of-the-art data augmentation methods provide only limited protection against adversarial illusions.
-JPEG compression and Gaussian blurring offer slight improvements, recovering $25\%$ and $26\%$ Top-1 accuracy on perturbed reconstructions, but they also reduce clean reconstruction accuracy to $37\%$ and $29\%$ respectively.
-Other augmentations such as random affine, color jitter, horizontal flip and random perspective show similar behavior.
+JPEG compression and Gaussian blurring offer slight improvements, recovering $25\%$ and $26\%$ Top-1 accuracy on perturbed reconstructions, but they also reduce original reconstruction accuracy to $37\%$ and $29\%$, respectively.
+Other augmentations, such as random affine, color jitter, horizontal flip, and random perspective, show similar behavior.
 They partly disrupt the adversarial perturbation while introducing substantial semantic degradation.
-For example, random affine reconstruction recovers $32\%$ Top-1 accuracy on perturbed inputs, and color jitter and random perspective yield only $12\%$ and $25\%$.
-Cosine similarity to the original label drops sharply under these transformations, for instance $0.60 \pm 0.12$ for color jitter and $0.66 \pm 0.15$ for horizontal flip.
-In addition, color jitter produces elevated cosine similarity to the target label up to $0.22 \pm 0.06$, indicating residual adversarial influence.
+For example, random affine recovers $32\%$ Top-1 accuracy on reconstructed perturbed inputs, and color jitter and random perspective yield only $12\%$ and $25\%$. \gls{cs} to the original label drops sharply under these transformations, for instance $0.60 \pm 0.12$ for color jitter and $0.66 \pm 0.15$ for horizontal flip.
+In addition, color jitter produces elevated \gls{cs} to the target label up to $0.22 \pm 0.06$, indicating residual adversarial influence.
 In contrast, our \textbf{\gls{VAE} + Sampling} defense achieves substantially higher recovery, restoring $43\%$ Top-1 and $68\%$ Top-5 accuracy on perturbed reconstructions while preserving strong clean-image performance and maintaining near-zero target-label alignment $0.12 \pm 0.05$.
 Unlike deterministic pixel-level transformations, the generative model explicitly projects inputs back onto the natural data manifold, suppressing adversarial noise without removing class-relevant structure.
 These results show that generative mitigation provides a more principled and semantically grounded defense strategy that yields significantly stronger robustness.